teamwong111/Operating-System-Course/README.md

 ---

 ## Introduction
-This repo contain the term project of Tongji University's Operating System Course in 2020-2021.
+This repo contain the term project of Operating-System-Course(2020-2021) in Tongji University.
 It is a file management.
 The supported commands are as follows:

 1. man
 2. autotest